A conjectural connection between R^*(C_g^n) and R^*(M_{g,n}^rt): Final remarks

 \section{Final remarks}

-There is no known counterexample to Conjecture \ref{RT} since we don't know any example where $R^*(\CC_g^n)$ or $R^*(\CM_{g,n}^{rt})$ is not Gorenstein.
-However there are counterexamples \cite{PT, P2} for larger compactifications.
-Notice that according to Theorem \ref{RT} a counterexample to Conjecture \ref{rt} would immediately show that the tautological ring of $\CC_g^n$ is not Gorenstein.
+The result of Petersen \cite{P} confirms Conjecture \ref{rt}.
+His approach is based on a study of Fulton-MacPherson spaces for families and proves analogue results in more general settings.
 In \cite{Pi} Pixton introduces a large collection of tautological relations on $\MM_{g,n}$.
 He conjectures that these relations give a complete set of generators among tautological classes.
-We can restrict Pixton's relation on $\CM_{g,n}^{rt}$ and $\CC_g^n$.
+We can restrict Pixton's relation on $\CM_{g,n}^{rt}$ and consider their push-forwards to $\CC_g^n$.

 \begin{Q} Can one relate Pixton's relations on $\CM_{g,n}^{rt}$ in terms of his relations on $\CC_g^n$ as described in Conjecture \ref{rt}? \end{Q}